U.S. Company Formation

 Who Is This For?

-• International investors setting up a U.S. entity for E-2, L-1 or EB-5 immigration purposes
+• International investors setting up a U.S. entity for E-2, L-1 or EB-5 purposes

 • Foreign companies entering the U.S. market or establishing a U.S. operating entity

-• Entrepreneurs launching e-commerce, retail or physical operations in Houston
+• Entrepreneurs launching retail, service or physical operations in Houston

 • Individuals who need a U.S. business structure to receive payments, enter contracts or hire staff

-• Those comparing Texas and Delaware and need guidance on the right state for their model
+• Those comparing Texas and Delaware and needing guidance on the right state for their model

 • Investors deciding between LLC and C-Corp structures